-Are you looking to protect your WordPress website against brute force attack?
-WordPress is a most popular content management system in the world, as a result, this CMS is on the target of attackers.
-In this article, we study how to prevent WordPress website from the brute force attack.
+Are you looking to protect your WordPress website against brute-force attacks?
+WordPress is the most popular content management system in the world, as a result, this CMS is the target of attackers.
+In this article, we study how to prevent WordPress websites from brute-force attacks.

 What Is A Brute Force Attack?

-Brute force attack is a method where the attacker tries to gain access site by trying username and password.
-They have a system which tries the different set of permutation and combination for usernames and passwords.
-Attackers use a list of top most common passwords and try each password on your site.
+A brute-force attack is a method where the attacker tries to gain access site by trying a username and password.
+They have a system that tries different sets of permutations and combinations for usernames and passwords.
+Attackers use a list of the top most common passwords and try each password on your site.
 This process would continue until they find the correct combination of username and password.

-Attackers use a software through which it takes just a few minutes to try few hundreds of combinations.
+Attackers use software through which it takes just a few minutes to try a few hundred of combinations.

 Protect WordPress Against Brute Force Attack

-WordPress repository has a plugin WP Limit Login Attempts which block the IP after number of failed attempts of logins.
+WordPress repository has a plugin WP Limit Login Attempts which blocks the IP after a number of failed attempts of logins.
 But, sometimes this plugin is not effective as attackers use a wide range of different IP addresses.
 And it is not effective to block thousands of IP addresses.

 Change WordPress Login URL

-As WordPress is an open source software, the attacker knows login page URL is wp-admin or wp-login.php.
+As WordPress is open-source software, the attacker knows the login page URL is wp-admin or wp-login.php.
 Simply, change the default login URL which attackers will never guess.

-Use the plugin WPS Hide Login which allow us to change the Login URL.
-Try to set unique URL like YOUR_DOMAIN/letmein or something like that.
+Use the plugin WPS Hide Login which allows us to change the Login URL.
+Try to set a unique URL like YOUR_DOMAIN/letmein or something like that.

 Set Strong Username And Password

-Always use strong username and password for your website.
+Always use a strong username and password for your website.
 Don’t use username ‘admin’ or password ‘123456’.
 These are the very common username and password.
-While setting a password, use the combination of alphabets, numbers, special characters(@#$!).
-It makes impossible for attackers to guess your password.
-One can use the WordPress provided a password-strength indicator to choose the password.
+While setting a password, use the combination of alphabets, numbers, and special characters(@#$!).
+It makes it impossible for attackers to guess your password.
+One can use WordPress’ provided password-strength indicator to choose the password.

 Limit Access to wp-admin by IP

-If you have limited users who are handling your dashboard then you can limit access of wp-admin just for those users.
+If you have limited users who are handling your dashboard then you can limit access to wp-admin just for those users.
 Make sure for this step, users should have static IP.
-We will add these IP’s in the .htaccess file so no one can apart from these IP’s access your login page.
+We will add these IPs in the .htaccess file so no one can apart from these IPs access your login page.

 Place the below code in a .htaccess file after the line # END WordPress.